 A new study by Innova Market Insights classified this next-level clean label movement as the top food trend of the new year, calling it “Clean Supreme.”

 The study noted that last year about 20% of new products tracked in the U.S. featured some kind of “clean” label claim, meaning that they are free from artificial colors, preservatives, and was either natural or organic.

 GMO-free ingredients are perhaps the most critical component for the clean label trend of 2017.
 Consumer focus is going back to the source of the product, which has a lot to do with traceability.

-As demand for natural and clean label products continue to increase, there is going be have an impact on the supply chain, creating shortages.
+As demand for natural and clean label products continue to increase, there will be a huge impact on the supply chain, likely creating shortages.